SandraSoy/Employee_Performance_Analysis/README.md

 ## 🧠 Business Problem

-Employee performance evaluations are often subjective and reactive.
+Organizations can improve productivity and retention by understanding what drives employee performance.
+The employee performance evaluations are often subjective and reactive.
 This project aims to:

 > Predict employee performance ratings proactively using structured HR data.